catherinejelder/mastermind/README.md

 # Mastermind
-A scala implmentation of the mastermind game!
+A CLI implementation of the mastermind game, written in scala!

 # Prerequisites
 You must have java, scala, and maven installed.

+The game looks best in a terminal with a black background.

 # Getting Started
 Compile the game.